oci-landing-zones/terraform-oci-core-landingzone/README.md

 Another key deployment scenario of OCI Core Landing Zone is [Zero Trust Landing Zone](https://github.com/oci-landing-zones/terraform-oci-zero-trust-landingzone).

-OCI Core Landing Zone release 1.2.0 offers **OCI Network Firewall** in a Hub VCN for use with Three Tier, Exadata and/or OKE networking
+OCI Core Landing Zone release 1.2.0 offers **OCI Network Firewall** in a Hub VCN for use with Three Tier, Exadata and/or OKE networking.

 ## <a name="modules">CIS OCI Foundations Benchmark Modules Collection</a>